KhronosGroup/glTF/extensions/2.0/Khronos/EXT_lights_imageBased/README.md

 *(this section needs more about how the coefficients are used as well as a brief blurb about what SH are)* *(also, we should probably just put some shader code in here for using the coefficients)*

+## HDR Images

+This extension also provides a way to reference HDR data which, up to this point, has not been possible within glTF.
+The individual images referenced by this extension can either be:
+1. JPEG's - assumed to be regular, LDR, RGB images
+2. PNG's - assumed to be HDR images packed in RGBD format.

+### RGBD
+RGBD is a way to pack HDR data so that the alpha channel contains a value that, when the RGB channels are divided by it, can produce values greater than 1.
+Runtimes can choose to unpack this data to float textures at load time (recommended) or keep it packed on the GPU (and unpack in the shader) to save memory.

+RGBD has several advantages over similar packing schemes like RGBM and RGBE.

+1. Simple to pack and unpack.
+Cheaper than RGBE.
+2. Provides better range than RGBM.
+3. Interpolates better than RGBE.
+Important if the data is kept packed during rendering and filtering is used.
+Note that the interpolation isn't perfect so visual artifacts may still appear.
+This is why unpacking to float at load-time is recommended.
+4. Packed PNG doesn't appear as garbled as a one packed with RGBE.

 ## Adding Light Instances to Scenes